Care Level: Easy

 Diet Requirements: In the wild Pearl gouramis are omnivores.
 A diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: An established minimum 30 gallon aquarium is ideal for a small groups of Pearl gouramis.
+Care Requirements: An established minimum 20 gallon aquarium is ideal for a single Pearl gourami.
+A small group will require a larger aquarium.
 Pearl gouramis should not be added into a biologically immature aquarium, as they are intolerable of nitrite and ammonia.
 The aquarium can be aquascaped with rocks and driftwood to provide ample hiding places, but vegetation (preferably live) should be on the denser side.
 Gouramis would also benefit from some floating plants to provide areas of shade.
 Without sufficient hiding places and shade, this species can be extremely shy and more withdrawn.
 Multiple male Pearl gouramis can be kept together, but may sometimes quarrel and males can also be hard on females during breeding.
 A larger aquarium, and providing sufficient hiding places, helps to deter both of these behaviors.
 Avoid other Labyrinth fish, including Bettas, and long-finned fish that are slow-moving, such as guppies.
-Compatibility with other gourami species is likely so long as the other species selected are not obnoxious.
+Compatability with other gourami species is likely so long as the other species selected are not obnoxious.
 Mixing gouramis is best attempted in very large aquariums that can accommodate them all.
 Pearl gouramis would thrive best in a community-type aquarium that does not have overly competitive or aggressive tank mates.
 Tetras, rasboras, certain barbs and more peaceful cichlids are all good options.
 Recommended water conditions, 74-82° F, KH 4-30, pH 5.0-8.0.

 Purchase Size: Medium: 1-3/4” to 2”